Got Sore Muscles? Try This Massage Hack

 I looove a good massage.
 It’s probably my favorite form of self-care and it’s seriously one of the only ways I can get super relaxed.
 It sounds weird, but the more intense, the better.

 But lately, my muscles have been BEGGING for some love.
-I normally see a massage therapist, but that hasn’t been happening thanks to the pandemic!
-I’ve tried asking Sam for a massage instead, but that lasts about two minutes and he usually ends up falling asleep.
+I saw a massage therapist on the reg before the pandemic stopped almost all of our “normal” routines.
+I remember asking Sam for a massage instead, but that would last about two minutes before he would fall asleep.

 Sooo on to Plan B. Self-massage!

 Did you know that you can actually give yourself a deep tissue massage?